Calming Your Nerves: A Parent’s Guide to School Residential Trips

 School residential trips are a fantastic opportunity for growth, learning, and adventure, so let’s explore how you can manage your concerns and support your child in making the most of their experience.

 As a parent, it’s perfectly natural to feel anxious about your child being away from home for several nights—especially if it’s their first time.
-However, with the right mindset, you can turn those nerves into excitement for both you and your child.
-School residential trips are a fantastic opportunity for growth, learning, and adventure, so let’s explore how you can manage your concerns and support your child in making the most of their experience.
+Whether they're heading off to explore The New Forest or another exciting destination, with the right mindset you can turn those nerves into excitement.
+Here at New Forest Activities, we believe residential trips are a fantastic opportunity for growth, learning, and adventure, so let’s explore with our very own parent support guide, how you can manage your concerns and support your child in making the most of their residential experience.

 1. Don’t Pass on Your Anxieties

-It’s completely normal to feel worried, but remember that your child will pick up on your emotions.
+It’s completely normal to feel worried about your child going on their first school residential, but remember that your child will pick up on your emotions.
 If you share your concerns with them, it might make them feel more anxious too.
 To avoid this, find someone else to talk to—a partner, a friend, or even a teacher involved in the trip.
 Offloading your worries to someone else helps you stay calm and confident, which will in turn help your child feel more at ease about the adventure ahead.
+Our team at New Forest Activities are happy to chat to any parents that would like a bit of reassurance.

 2. Focus on the Supportive Team Around Them